DEIB-GECO/VarSum/README.md

 ### Response format

-In general, this API returns a table-like data structure, represented as
+In general, this API returns a table-like data structure, represented as:

 ```yaml
 {